daveM246/AHKMoveToDesktop/README.md

 	2. Clone the VD.ahk repository (it is an AutoHotkey library adding several script functions for managing virtual desktops).

-	3. Inside the cloned directory, create a new file (MoveToDesktop.ahk) and paste the content (see AHKMoveToDesktop.ahk).
+	3. Inside the cloned directory, create a new file (AHKMoveToDesktop.ahk) and paste the content (see AHKMoveToDesktop.ahk).

 	4. Copy the Icons folder into the VD.ahk repository folder (it is required by the script).

 	5. Double-click the script to run it.
-		The shortcuts (Win+Alt+→: Move current window to the next desktop; Win+Alt+←: Move current window to the previous desktop) should now work.
+		The shortcuts (see 'Usage' above) should now work.
 		Note that AHK would not run the script initially and installed ver 1 for compatibility.

-	6. Use Akh2Exe to convert the script to an exe called AHKMoveToDeskTop_Win11_x64.exe.
+	6. Use Akh2Exe (installs with AHK) to convert the script to an exe called AHKMoveToDeskTop_Win11_x64.exe.
         	The compiled exe includes the necessary AHK functionality, the VD-AHK library and the icon files.

-	7. To make sure the exe runs on every Windows startup, create a shortcut to it and put it into your %Startup% folder.

-	8. Uninstall AutoHotKey (no longer required, optional step).
+	7. Uninstall AutoHotKey (no longer required, optional step).